Gabrielle Bompard: Crime

 Michel Eyraud was 46 at the time of his association with Bompard and the murder.
 He was a former distiller at Sévres, but was working as a commission agent at a bankrupt firm.
 He was married but practiced infidelity as Bompard, who was 22, was his mistress at the time of the murder.
 They have both been described as amoral in character.
-Eyraud had an unpleasant temper, saw working as a bad quality, and was broke from spending all his money on debauchery.
+Eyraud had an unpleasant temper, saw industriousness as a bad quality, and was broke from spending all his money on debauchery.

 The plan to kill Gouffé was made with the objective to steal his money.
 Gouffé was a bailiff and process server at the jail, therefore rich and often having large amounts of money in his possession.
 Although he usually brought it home for safekeeping, Eyraud was familiar with his habits through mutual acquaintances and knew on Fridays he left the money at his office while he visited brothels.
 Thus, Eyraud and Bompard made their plan.

 Illustration of the murder by Henri Meyer, published in Le Petit Parisien on 20 December 1890.

 On July 24, 1889, Gabrielle Bompard moved into the ground floor apartment at No. 3 Rue Tronson-Ducoudray.
 The ground floor was attractive to the plan because it had no downstairs neighbors who could hear the murder or subsequent maneuvering of Gouffé’s body.
 The apartment had a convenient nook for Eyraud to conceal himself and a beam over top to set up the pulley system from which to drape the hangings that Eyraud and Bompard planned to use to strangle Gouffé.
 That same July, Eyraud and Bompard bought the silk hangings and a girdle for the strangling along with a large trunk in London.

 On Friday morning, July 26, 1889, Bompard approached Gouffé, whom she had met through Eyraud, and they made plans to meet at 8pm at a nearby church.
 Bompard spent the day preparing for the murder, then went to dinner with Eyraud at 6pm.
 While Bompard went to meet Gouffé, Eyraud got into position at the apartment.
 Bompard and Gouffé walked together to the apartment, where she seduced him onto the couch, telling him she was no longer with Eyraud and claiming the robe she wore to be an admirer's gift.
 She climbed on top of Gouffé and placed her robe ties around his neck, discreetly connecting him to the pulley system above his head that hung from a ceiling beam.
 Eyraud, hiding behind the couch, yanked up and killed Gouffé.